-‡ Hoist the Sail: Children sit around the edge of the parachute holding different objects/
+- J Hoist the Sail: Children sit around the edge of the parachute holding different objects/ pictures.

-- pictures.
 The teacher chooses a particular sound and shares this with the children.
 When the teacher shouts "Hoist the sail!", the parachute is lifted up and the children swap places if they are holding an object/picture starting with that sound.
-The game is repeated using different sounds. - Rhyming Books: Read a rhyming story.
-Stop at the rhyming words and ask for suggestions from the children before revealing the word on the page (silly suggestions encouraged as long as they rhyme!).
-Choose a word in the book and ask the children to see if they can find an object in the room which rhymes with it. - Sailors Ahoy!: Choose a story that the children know well and pick a word that appears often (e.g. the name of a character).
+The game is repeated using different sounds. - Characteristic Content of State Activity of Story and Story Story at the rhyming words and ask for suggestions from the children before revealing the word on the page (silly suggestions encouraged as long as they rhyme!).
+Choose a word in the book and ask the children to see if they can find an object in the room which rhymes with it. - J Sailors Ahoy!: Choose a story that the children know well and pick a word that appears often (e.g. the name of a character).
 The children need to listen out for the word and every time they hear it, they shout out 'Sailors Ahoy!"

-Sound /s/ and Letter
+Phoneme /s/ and Grapheme

-Descrive: "Today we will learn the /s/ sound.
+↓ Objective: "Today we will learn the /s/ phoneme.
 Who do you think this is?"
 Reveal the Seal with a Wheel card and the grapheme card .

-1 Name Game: Go round the circle with children making up alliterative phrases about themselves (Brilliant Billie, Joyful Josiah) to practice listening for sounds.
+↓ Name Game: Go round the circle with children making up alliterative phrases about themselves (Brilliant Billie, Joyful Josiah) to practise listening for sounds.

-\$\display: Introduce the phoneme with a story, emphasizing the sound when it appears.
+\$ Story: Introduce the phoneme with a story, emphasising the sound when it appears.

 "The Seal with a Wheel is the star of the circus.
-One day, her favorite spinning wheel sprung a leak.
+One day, her favourite spinning wheel sprung a leak.
 Suddenly, the air started to hiss out of the wheel... sssss!
 Can you hiss like her leaking wheel?"